status-im/nimbus-eth2/docs/the_nimbus_book/src/merge.md

 ### Prepare a suggested fee recipient

-After the merge, validators that propose blocks are eligible to recieve transaction fees - read more about fee recipients [here](https://launchpad.ethereum.org/en/merge-readiness#fee-recipient).
+After the merge, validators that propose blocks are eligible to receive transaction fees - read more about fee recipients [here](https://launchpad.ethereum.org/en/merge-readiness#fee-recipient).

 See the [suggested fee recipent page](./suggested-fee-recipient.md) for information about the changes needed to Nimbus.